-This portion of the Rio Grande (NM-2105_51) is on the NM 303(d) list for impairments caused by E. Coli, Dissolved Oxygen, PCBs in Fish Tissue and Water Temperature.
+This portion of the Rio Grande (NM-2105_50) is on the NM 303(d) list for impairments caused by E. Coli, Dissolved Oxygen, PCBs in Fish Tissue and Water Temperature.
 The probable sources of impairment include: Atmospheric Deposition, Avian Sources, Impervious Surface/Parking Lot Runoff, Municipal, Municipal Point source Discharges, On-site Treatment Systems, Wastes from Pets and Source Unknown.

-There is no current TMDL report for the Rio Grande (NM-2105_51).
+There is a current TMDL report for the Rio Grande (NM-2105_50) for E. Coli.